Threshold dose

 Threshold dose is the minimum dose of drug that triggers minimal detectable biological effect in an animal.
 At extremely low doses, biological responses are absent for some of the drugs.
 The increase in dose above threshold dose induces an increase in the percentage of biological responses.
-Several benchmarks have been established to describe the effects of a particular dose of drug in a particular species, such as NOEL(no-observed-effect-level), NOAEL(no-observed-adverse-effect-level) and LOAEL(lowest-observed-adverse-effect-level).
+Several benchmarks have been established to describe the effects of a particular dose of drug in a particular species, such as no-observed-effect-level (NOEL), no-observed-adverse-effect-level (NOAEL), and lowest-observed-adverse-effect-level (LOAEL).
 They are established by reviewing the available studies and animal studies.
 The application of threshold dose in risk assessment safeguards the participants in human clinical trials and evaluates the risks of chronic exposure to certain substances.
 However, the nature of animal studies also limits the applicability of experimental results in the human population and its significance in evaluating potential risk of certain substances.
-In toxicology, there are some other safety factors including LD50, LC50 and EC50.
+In toxicology, there are some other safety factors including LD50, LC50, and EC50.

 Dose levels

 Threshold dose is a dose of drug barely adequate to produce a biological effect in an animal.
 In dose-response assessment, the term ‘threshold dose’ is refined into several terminologies, such as NOEL, NOAEL, and LOAEL.
 They define the limits of doses resulting in biological responses or toxic effects.
 Common responses are alterations in structures, growth, development and average lifespan of the treated group of organisms.
 The changes are found by comparing the observations between the treated and control groups.
 Both groups are of the same species and have the same environment of exposure in the trial.
 The only difference is that the treated group receives the experimental substance while the control group does not.

-For the drugs administered by oral and dermal route, the units of threshold dose are mg/kg body-weight/day (dose of the drug in mg per body weight in kg per day) or ppm (parts per million), while the threshold dose of drugs by inhalation delivery has the unit of mg/L 6h/day (amount of drug in mg in 1L of air, for 6 hours per day).
+For the drugs administered by oral and dermal route, the units of threshold dose are mg/kg body-weight/day (dose of the drug in mg per body weight in kg per day) or ppm (parts per million), while the threshold dose of drugs by inhalation delivery has the unit of mg/L 6h/day (amount of drug in mg in 1 L of air, for 6 hours per day).